omerh/gowatcher/README.md

 The following container needs to have the following environment variables set.

+AWS Permissions needs to have autoscaling access.
+>If you are not using IAM_Role use environment variables when running the containers
+>AWS_ACCESS_KEY_ID, AWS_ACCESS_KEY

 ```bash
 FILTER='container image to filter in for watching'
 TIME_INTERVAL='30s' # Optional default to 60